skompc/FreeLiberatorDx2/README.md

 This is my WIP private server for Shin Megami Tensei:Dx2

-Broken as of now... working on implementing decryption fully!

 Follow along on my dev journey at https://www.youtube.com/watch?v=yyznmOjwHMI&list=PLV4ay6xrx8nRm06QnXDBUYqTn3Xk_-wdr

 The completed server will aim to have the game fully operational, including multiplayer components